Letarged/backupDIP/README.md

 sudo dipscan --help

 # run a simple scan with the default settings
+# in repo, by default, the config has all the modules switched on
 sudo dipscan SINGLE hackthissite.org
 ```

 ## Modules
+The whole tool is composed from several modules.
+It is designed to be easy to add another modules according to the user's specific needs.
+In general, each module consists of:
+1. Record in `dipmodules.py`
+2. A python file containing a function for the command creation
+3. New entry in the config-run file

 ## Adding a user-defined modules